-Scenario description: Our AV approaches a stoplight as the light turns yellow, with another car (the “behind car” or Bcar) close behind it.
+Scenario description: Our AV approaches a traffic light as the light turns yellow, with another car (the “behind car” or Bcar) close behind it.
 Note that the AV is the Device Under Test (DUT, also called “ego vehicle”), and thus is not under (direct) control of our testing system, but everything else is.
-Thus, we can change the behavior of the other cars, the stoplight and so on, to match the scenario we want to achieve (within reason).
+Thus, we can change the behavior of the other cars, the traffic light and so on, to match the scenario we want to achieve (within reason).

-The AV will either stop before the stoplight or continue and cross the junction in yellow.
+The AV will either stop before the traffic light or continue and cross the junction in yellow.
 If it crosses, another car (the “cross car” or Ccar) will accelerate into the junction across the AV’s path, perhaps hitting it.

 The main possible outcomes are “AV crosses safely”, “AV hit by Bcar”, “AV hit by Ccar” and “other bad side-effect”.
 Note that a hit outcome does not necessarily mean a DUT error: We are going to run this scenario many times with different parameters, and in some it is impossible for the DUT not to get hit.

 Scenario parameters: There can be many possible parameters to this scenario, such as: